 |CITs Entering Grade 10||$1,200||$625||Successful CITs may apply to work as junior counselors during the 9th week, or remain as CITs and receive a stipend.|

-*At a minimum, you must register for any two-week session, and you may then register for any additional single weeks that follow.
+*At a minimum, you must register for any two-week session, and you may then register for any additional single “plus” weeks.
+It is highly recommended that your first week of camp be on an odd-numbered week to ensure campers get oriented to their group most successfully.

 **Our ability to offer ninth week programs to our Pathways 3:1 campers is determined on an individual basis.
 Decisions will not be made until summertime.
 Please contact the director of Pathways at email@example.com during the summer to inquire.